securitybunker/databunker.org/content/doc/install/_index.md

 ## Method 2: Start Databunker and backend db with docker compose

+We prepared a number of scripts and configuration files you can use with Docker Compose.
+All these files are available in the project's <a href="https://github.com/securitybunker/databunker#readme" target="_blank">github repository</a>.

-Before starting containers, you need to generate a number of secret variables used by the application.
+Before starting Docker Compose, you need to generate several secret variables used by the containers.
 These variables include:
 * Passwords for MySQL or PostgreSQL databases
 * A self-signed SSL certificate
-* Databunker root token, etc...
+* Databunker root token, and more

 For instance, the **DATABUNKER_ROOTTOKEN** variable will be stored in the ``.env/databunker-root.env`` file.
-You can use this variable as a root token when making Databunker API requests.
+This value is used as the root token when making Databunker API requests.

 The required secret files will be saved in the ``./env`` directory.
-Use one of the following scripts found in the project's Git repository to generate configuration secrets:
+Use one of the following scripts from the project's GitHub repository to generate configuration secrets:

 * ./generate-mysql-env-files.sh
 * ./generate-mysql-demo-env-files.sh
 * ./generate-pgsql-env-files.sh
 * ./generate-pgsql-demo-env-files.sh

-Then, you can use the following command to start Databunker with MySQL:
+After generating the secrets, you can start Databunker with MySQL using:
 ```
 docker-compose -f docker-compose-mysql.yml up -d
 ```

-Or, you can use the following command to start Databunker with PostgreSQL:
+Or, start Databunker with PostgreSQL using:
 ```
 docker-compose -f docker-compose-pgsql.yml up -d
 ```